churc/MajorStudio1/index.md

-### Display groups of artworks connected by a particular search word, as another way of entering the collection.
-Are the images related, where do the references appear, what reference similarities or variations are there between different objects?
+### The project uses public domain images from the whole of The Met database using ‘uncertain’ and ‘uncertainty’ as a search term and organizing principle to view what is assessed in the text as ‘uncertain.’
 The visualization focuses on the relation of text and image.

-### "Uncertain" and "uncertainty" searches returns 426 artworks (March 2018, public domain, with images).
-### The word uncertain/ty is depicted where it occurs within the web label text.
+### The word uncertain/ty is depicted where it occurs within the web label text, on titles or on dates.
 Titles, dates and descriptions are hidden, visible on hover.
 ### Click on red 'uncertainty' text in the header (where uncertainty falls) to view all titles, dates.
 204 artworks have uncertain/ty in their web label descriptions.
 Since the web labels are not in the public domain, each artwork is linked to The Met web label.
 ### Material type selections: paintings, sculpture, textiles, clay, stone, glass, ink, paper; and specific time periods link to The Met website searches.
 ### Click on the green button for random reload.